tanishqkrk/briqs/README.md

 ```

 ### Known issues:
+1. Some website favicons are not being fetched.
+2. Mobile social cards VERY buggy.
-1. Twitter API returns error work on first time in prod.
+4. Twitter API returns error work on first time in prod.

 #### Notes (Don't bother, it's for the devs):
 1. Take screenshots of links that don't qualify in any social types.